Nothing can take the place of consistency, in sport or any part of life.

 - Think of the goal you want to achieve, as often as possible.

 - Take it one week at a time.
 You don’t have to run 7 days a week.
 Start off trying to run twice a week and build from there.
 Delayed gratification is crucial in this sport.
-You believe in it enough and you will be that much more successful.

 - Set small goals to motivate yourself and build your training from there.
 You won’t enjoy running at first.
 Give yourself some time.
 Give it a chance

 - Read up on successful people.
 What are they doing that makes them successful?
 Implement some of their methods and tweak them to fit your own training regiment.
 There are countless training plans out there.
-Find what works best for you.

 - Always keep the end goal in mind.
 This will make the process of being more consistent an easier task.
 You have your goal to motivate you.
 Use it to your advantage.
 Wake up and go to bed thinking about it.
 This will build momentum.